-We used the Bayesian Information Criterion (BIC) to test our first hypothesis, counting the num-229 ber of datasets whose bootstrapped mean BIC score supported the multi-prey a given model over 230 the other two models by more than two units ($\Delta BIC > 2$).
-Our choice to use BIC was motivated 231 both by its purpose of selecting the generative model (rather than the best out-of-sample pre-232 dictive model, as per AIC) and by its generally stronger penalization of parametrically-complex 233 models (thereby favoring simpler models, relative to AIC).
-Conclusions regarding evidence in 234 support of the multi-prey model were thereby made more conservative, with our inclusion of 235 models having equal or greater parametric complexity helping to guard against an inappropriate 236
+We used the Bayesian Information Criterion (BIC) to test our first hypothesis, counting the number of datasets whose bootstrapped mean BIC score supported a given model over the other models by more than two units (Δ BIC > 2).
+Our choice to use BIC was motivated both by its purpose of selecting the generative model (rather than the best out-of-sample predictive model, as per AIC) and by its generally stronger penalization of parametrically-complex models (thereby favoring simpler models, relative to AIC).
+Conclusions regarding evidence in support of the multi-prey model were thereby made more conservative, with our inclusion of models having equal or greater parametric complexity helping to guard against an inappropriate reliance on the asymptotic nature of BIC's consistency property.

-237 reliance on the asymptotic nature of BIC's consistency property.
+The result of this first analysis was that, overall, 912 (35925 (36%) of all 2,591 datasets provided support for functional response linearity (i.e. the Type I and multi-prey models), with

-Considering The result of this first analysis was that, overall, 912 (35%) of all 2,591 datasets 238 provided support for functional response linearity (i.e. the Type I and multi-prey models), with 239 990 (38%) of all datasets providing support for multi-prey feeding more generally (i.e. the Type 240 I, multi-prey, and generalized eqn.
-4 models).
-When considering only those datasets that could 241 differentiate among the performance of the three models, the results of this first analysis were 242 that 20 all five of the models, 7 (5.3%) of $\frac{203}{9.9\%}$ 132 replacement datasets and $\frac{551}{153}$ (9.7%) 243 of $\frac{2395}{2395}$ (23%)-1575 non-replacement datasets identified the multi-prey model (eqn.
-3) as the sole 244 best-performing model (Fig. 2a-2b).
-An additional 37 (1836 (27%) replacement and 459 (19433 245 (18%) non-replacement datasets identified the multi-prey model as performing equivalently well 246 to either the Type I or Type II model their best-ranked model(s).
-Although the linear Type I 247 was the Type I and the generalized model were the least frequently sole-supported model (15 248 of replacement and 94 of non-replacement datasets), it was models, they were supported by 249 datasets representing all four of the most common predator taxonomic groups that constituted 250 90% of all datasets in FoRAGE (insects, arachnids, crustaceans, and fishes; Fig. S.2).
-251
+Type I, multi-prey, and generalized eqn.
+6 models).
+When considering only those datasets that could differentiate among all five of the models, 7 (5.3%) of 132 replacement datasets and 153 (9.7143 (9.1%) of 1575 non-replacement datasets identified the multi-prey model (eqn.
+5) as the sole best-performing model (Fig. 2a-2b).
+An additional 36 (2737 (28%) replacement and 433 (18451 (29%) non-replacement datasets identified the multi-prey model as performing equivalently well to their best-ranked model(s).
+Although the Type I and the generalized model were the least frequently sole-supported models, they were supported by datasets representing all four of the most common predator taxonomic groups that constituted 90% of all datasets in FoRAGE (insects, arachnids, crustaceans, and fishes; Fig. S.2).

-252 Effect Effects of predator-prey body-mass ratio on $n \text{ and } \phi$
+Effects of predator-prey body-mass ratio on n and φ

-To test the second hypothesis and third hypotheses, we excluded datasets for which the linear Type I had alone performed best and regressed the remaining datasets' bootstrapped median point estimates of n and φ against their study's predator-prey body-mass ratio (ppmr), these having been compiled in FoRAGE for most datasets.
-Although almost (Datasets for which all other models performed better or equally well could be included because for them n and φ could equal 1.)
-Although roughly 90% of these datasets had estimates of $n \le 8$ (Figand $\phi \le 2$ (Figs. S.3), both variables exhibited variation over several orders of and S.4), all three variables exhibited substantial variation in magnitude.
+To test the second and third hypotheses, we excluded datasets for which the Type I had alone performed best and regressed the remaining datasets' bootstrapped median point estimates of n and φ against their study's predator-prey body-mass ratio (ppmr), these having been compiled in FoRAGE for most datasets.
+(Datasets for which all other models performed better or equally well could be included because for them n and φ could equal 1.)
+Although roughly 90% of these datasets had estimates of $n \leq 8$ and $\phi \leq 2$ (Figs. S.3 and S.4), all three variables exhibited substantial variation in magnitude.
 We therefore performed linear least-squares regression using $\log_2(n)$ and $\log_2(\phi)$ versus $\log{10}(ppmr)$.